the-radiativity-company/inmates/README.md

     └── test_woodford.py
 ```

-When scraping data from a roster, here are 4 components at play:
+When scraping data from a roster, here are four components at play:

  * the site to be scraped
  * the spider